Uniforms of the Royal Air Force: Aircrew Flying Badges

-Influence on other air forces
+Influence on other organisations

+Air Forces

 The Royal New Zealand Air Force uniform is also of the RAF pattern, but with nationality shoulder flashes.
 The Indian Air Force uniform is also of a similar pattern to the RAF uniform.
 The Royal Australian Air Force uniform is in midnight blue, instead of grey-blue.
 The Pakistan Air Force uniform was nearly identical to that of the RAF, but with nationality shoulder flashes, nationality emblems and the uniform changed in preference of Sherwani.
 Until 1987, the PAF's uniform is also of the RAF pattern (No. 6 Service Dress-based but RAF's symbols has been replaced with nationality symbols).
 Prior to the 1968 unification of the Canadian Forces, the Royal Canadian Air Force service dress was nearly identical to that of the RAF.
 In 1986 Distinctive Environmental Uniforms (DEU) were introduced to the Canadian Forces and the Air Command (now once again known as the Royal Canadian Air Force) variant maintains some similarity with the RAF's uniform.
 Until 2014, the RCAF DEU retained the gold sleeve rings (for officers), chevrons (for non-commissioned personnel) and crowns/Royal Arms Of Canada (for warrant officers).
 On 24 September 2014, the RCAF announced it would return in part to pre-unification RAF-styled insignia; however, with the exception of Private being retitled Aviator (Aviateur in French), rank titles would remain unchanged.